eijynagai/markdown-cv/index.md

 ### Specialized in

-NGS data analysis with experience in scRNA-seq, scATAC-seq, 3D chromatin (Hi-C), RNA-seq, and ChIP-Seq.
+NGS data analysis with experience in scRNA-seq, scATAC-seq, 3D chromatin structure (Hi-C), RNA-seq, and ChIP-Seq.